CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 * *Copy configuration from previous version*: Clone the previous version of the application (similar to the `Same configuration as previous version` checkbox in the Add Version wizard of AIP Console).
 If unchecked or no version exists, it will run an Add version job instead.
-* *Enable Security Dataflow*: Enables the Security Objective for this version.
-This setting will operate for both technologies JEE and DOTNET as well.
-This oprion can be set using <u>SECURITY_DATAFLOW</u> environment variable.
-  Option will be ignored if `Rescan` is checked.
 * *Enable Data Safety Investigation*: Enables the data safety investigation objective for the version.